UKICER 2025

 RIPPA proposal format

 RIPPA proposals should be submitted in ACM double-column conference proceedings format.
 The page limit is two pages, including references.
 RIPPA proposals must be submitted in an anonymised form for review.
 RIPPA proposals should include typical submission details such as the abstract, keywords and introduction, as well as: details of the RIPPA's goals and outcomes, methodology or practical tasks involved, a schedule or timeline, and intended take-away knowledge and skills for the RIPPA participants.
-Authors must make an electronic submission in the form of a PDF file via EasyChair.
+Authors must make an electronic submission in the form of a PDF file via EasyChair (Details to be confirmed).

 Doctoral Consortium Application format

-Doctoral Consortium candidates must prepare and submit a two-page application via EasyChair.
+Doctoral Consortium candidates must prepare and submit a two-page application via EasyChair (Details to be confirmed).
 The application must comprise of one-page abstract submitted in ACM double-column conference proceedings format and a one-page appendix that contains applicant information.

 The one-page abstract, that is published in the conference proceedings, must contain: